a-feld/pytest-skippy/docs/userguide.rst

 Overview
 #########

-pytest-autoskip automatically skips tests that don't need to run!
+pytest-skippy automatically skips tests that don't need to run!

 The process for determining if a test needs to run involves